gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 ![Noooooo](/noooooo.jpeg)

+## Reasons to deploy static sites to kubernetes

+Kubernetes is the standard at your company
+Compliance, network / access options

+ssl is there
+CDN is probably not, but your main usecases are docs, and random things.
+Not webshops

 ## Deploying to Kubernetes from scratch

-on k8s
+Vanilla kubernetes requires a lot of work to deploy a static site.

 - CI script to build
 - dockerfile
 - yaml
 - given you have a platform
 - cdn

+## Using the `onechart/static-site` Helm chart to deploy static sites

+{% tweet link="https://twitter.com/memenetes/status/1516084604666581003" %}
+{% /tweet %}

 our approach:
 build command
 git url

-{% tweet link="https://twitter.com/memenetes/status/1516084604666581003" %}
-{% /tweet %}

-## Using the `onechart/static-site` Helm chart to deploy static sites
+## If you need configuration options

+## Conclusion